turingschool-examples/flash_cards/README.md

 ##  Flash Cards

-This is the starter repository for the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.

-#This is Jeremiah's Flash card project
+# This is Jeremiah's Flash card project

-It is currently in iteration  3

-all answers provided are automatically converted to a string, but all category requests are case sensitive and require a :<category> format
+You play the game by running 'flashcard_runner.rb'

+The answers are not case sensitive.

+custom questions can be added to the trivia.txt file in the format of 'Question, answer, :category'

+The game will end telling you how many you got right and how many in each category you got right in percentages.